Skip to main content

 Face and Eye Protection

 Without face protection, an object could hit you in the eye, face or mouth.
-A full-face helmet provides the maximum face and eye protection while riding and in the event of a crash.
+A full-face helmet provides the maximum face and eye protection while riding and in the event of a collision.
 A plastic shatter-resistant face shield can help protect your eyes and face from wind, dust, dirt, rain, insects and pebbles thrown up from vehicles ahead.
 These distractions can be painful and can take your full attention from the road.
 Whatever happens, keep your eyes on the road and your hands on the handlebars.

 Windshields will not protect your eyes from wind and debris; neither will eyeglasses or sunglasses.
 A windshield is not a substitute for a face shield.
 Glasses will not keep your eyes from watering, and they might blow off when you turn your head while riding.
 Goggles protect your eyes but won’t protect the rest of your face like a face shield does.
 Goggles can also reduce peripheral vision.
 Tinted eye protection or shields should not be worn at night or any other time when little light is available.